 Congress Needs to Hear from You

 Let the Advocacy Begin!
-In a few short weeks over 130 respiratory therapists from nearly every state in the county will head to Washington, D.C. for the 17th annual Respiratory Therapy Capitol Hill Advocacy Day.
+In a few short weeks over 120 respiratory therapists from nearly every state in the country will head to Washington, D.C. for the 18th annual Respiratory Therapy Capitol Hill Advocacy Day.
 They will be joined by an additional contingent of local RT students and pulmonary patients.
 Respiratory therapists and their colleagues have spent the early part of this year scheduling meetings set for April 4 with their Congressional delegations to advocate for AARC’s 2017 legislative agenda.

 It couldn’t be easier!
 It’s important that Members of Congress hear from RTs, patients, and other supporters from “back home.”
 So while you might not walk the halls of Congress your voice can still be heard and you can make a difference!